ovh/docs/pages/cloud/private-cloud/private_gateway/guide.en-gb.md

 The call creates a task that will deploy the virtual machine and make the network configuration.

-You may receive a resource delivery notification (a new datastore), this will not be charged and will be placed in the **Admin Storages** folder from the **Storage** view.
+You may receive a resource delivery notification (a new datastore).
+This will not be charged and will be placed in the **Admin Storages** folder from the **Storage** view.
 It is added to host the virtual machine without consuming your datastores.

 ### Disable the Private Gateway